 This is a great option if you want to display to an audience of passers-by what the viewer is watching.
 The consumer edition of Rift uses a 2160 x 1200 resolution, working at 233 million pixels per second and for this reason, the oculus is a perfect solution when viewing content that requires attention to detail.
 We find that the oculus lends itself well to viewing tourism-focused content such as safari experiences, underwater shark-diving and exploring the architecture of ancient cities.

 This headset is a high-end solution in comparison to the mobile phone powered solutions, especially as you need a high-end computer, therefore may not be the best option if you will be needing to demo using multiple headsets at the same time.

 PRICE TAG: £499.00

 A first-time viewer of VR content may be put off by the prospect of motion sickness.
-The HTC Vive headset uses 70 sensors to offer 360° head-tracking as well as a 90Hz refresh rate – key to keeping down latency, which is the technical term for the effect that causes motion sickness.
-If the VR content you are demoing has a has a great deal of moving shots, such as aerial footage, then this headset is a great solution.
+The HTC Vive headset uses 70 sensors to offer 360° head-tracking as well as a 90Hz refresh rate – key for keeping down latency, which is the technical term for the effect that causes motion sickness.
+If the VR content you are demoing has a great deal of moving shots, such as aerial footage, then this headset is a great solution.

 Another reason HTC Vive proves a popular choice ahead of other companies, is its Lighthouse room tracking technology, which allows the viewer to move around with the headset on.
 You would need to mount sensors, but the effect is more than worth it for the viewer.
 Meanwhile, the Vive’s new Tracker tech is able to bring any object into VR.